dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md

 # What happens if you install the Company Portal app and enroll your Windows device in Intune?

-When you install the Company Portal app and then use it to enroll a Windows or Windows Phone device, you are letting your IT administrator manage your device to keep company or school data secure, as described below for devices earlier than Windows 10.
-See [this page](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows10.md) for Windows 10 devices.
+When you install the Company Portal app and then use it to enroll a Windows or Windows Phone device, you are letting your IT admin manage your device to help keep company or school data secure.
+This topic describes what happens for devices earlier than Windows 10.
+For Windows 10 devices, see the [related topic](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows10.md).

 ## What happens to all Windows devices after enrollment
 Enrolling your Windows or Windows Phone device in Intune lets you:

--   Access the company’s network, and your email and work files
+-   Access the company’s network, and your email and work files.

--   Get company apps from the Company Portal website (for Windows 7 and Vista, you can get company apps from the Company Portal website only)
+-   Get company apps from the Company Portal website.
+(For Windows 7 and Windows Vista, you can get company apps from the Company Portal website only.)

--   Automatically set up your company or school email account
+-   Automatically set up your company or school email account.

--   Reset your phone to factory settings if it is lost or stolen
+-   Reset your phone to factory settings if it is lost or stolen.

-When you enroll your device, you are giving your IT administrator permission to do things like:
+When you enroll your device, you are giving your IT admin permission to do things like:

--   Reset your device back to manufacturer’s default settings.
+-   Reset your device back to the manufacturer’s default settings.
 This is helpful if the device is lost or stolen.

--   Remove only company-related files and business apps. **Your personal data and settings aren’t removed.**
+-   Remove only company-related files and business apps. *Your personal data and settings aren’t removed.*

--   Your IT administrator can see the software installed on the device, including software you have personally installed.
+-   Your IT admin can see the software installed on the device, including software you have personally installed.

--   Set requirements on your device, such as requiring you to have a device password or PIN to protect company data.
-Your IT administrator might also limit how many times you can enter an incorrect password, and might lock you out of the device if you try too many times.
+-   Set requirements on your device, like requiring you to have a device password or PIN to help protect company data.
+Your IT admin might also limit how many times you can enter an incorrect password, and might lock you out of the device if you try too many times.

 -   Require you to encrypt the data on your device to help protect company data, in case your device is lost or stolen.

 -   Require you to accept terms and conditions.